Table of content

 Approval is a much-anticipated part of development.
 However, client’s edits can sometimes negate the whole amount of work, completed at a certain point in the project.

-To avoid the pressure, we recommend agreeing to small parts of completed SRS documentation, rather than submitting a whole package of documents at once.
+To avoid the pressure, we recommend agreeing to small parts of completed SRS documentation, rather than submitting a whole package of at once.
 This helps to fix certain issues quickly and is less troublesome.

 Expert Tips on Writing Great SRS Documentation